 It is a material violation of the lease to breed any animals in the unit.

-Pet Rule Violation
+Rule Violation

 Violation of this Policy twice within a 12-month period is considered a material violation of the lease and appropriate lease enforcement actions up to and including eviction shall be taken.
 If a violation of Item 9 or Item 11 of Section XII.D. constitutes a second violation within 12 months, but such violation is cured; the number of violations will be reduced to one.